9 Ways to Celebrate the Spring Equinox

 Countries like Iran, India, and Turkey, among many other areas of Asia, observe the New Year on the spring equinox, generally in observance of Nowruz (which means "new day" in Persian).
 Specific religions also adhere to the holy day, including the Bahá'í Faith.

 4. Take a Trip to Mexico

 Called Shunbun no hi, the Japanese spend the week of the vernal equinox visiting their hometowns, spending time with family, and tending to ancestral graves.

-Many Middle Eastern countries like Egypt, Iraq, Saudi Arabia, and Syria celebrate Mother's Day on the same day as the equinox.
+Many Middle Eastern countries like Egypt, Iraq, Saudi Arabia, and Syria celebrate Mother's Day on or around the same day as the equinox.
 But even if you live elsewhere, we're sure your mom would appreciate a call.

 This comes from an ancient Saxon tale about their lunar (or spring/summer) goddess, Eostre.
 One story generally goes that Eostre found an injured bird and transformed it into a hare to save its life; the transformation was incomplete, and in gratitude for saving her, the hare laid eggs and decorated them as gifts to Eostre (or, alternately, the hare found an egg and decorated it for the goddess).
 More likely, it was that rabbits and eggs were both seen as symbols of fertility, and Eostre was the goddess representing spring and fertility.
 Parts of the myth were eventually absorbed into the more modern Easter celebrations, as both festivals occurred around the same time.

 A version of this story originally ran in 2009.